RandomSearch18/a-level-project/docs/readme.md

 activeScreen("Map")
 ```

-I then updated the `onClick` event callback function to simply update the `activeScreen` observable, which will then trigger the `useEffect` hook to run and update the UI.
+I then updated the `onClick` event callback procedure to simply update the `activeScreen` observable, which will then trigger the `useEffect` hook to run and update the UI.

 ```ts
 function onClick(event: MouseEvent) {